 What’s A Blue Moon?

 Technically, there are two different definitions of a blue moon.
-A much older version of the term refers to the third full moon that happens in a season which has four full moons.
+A much older version of the term refers to the third full moon that happens in a season that has four full moons.
 This is sometimes referred to as a seasonal blue moon, and this event occurs approximately every 2 ½ years.
 The more familiar use of the term blue moon refers to the second full moon within a month, the monthly blue moon came out of a misinterpretation of a definition included in a Farmer’s Almanac.

 Note that the moon does not actually appear blue in the sky.
 It remains the same color.
 Though rare events actually can cause the moon to appear blue, such as dust within the atmosphere after a fire or dust storm.
 This can also occur after volcanic eruptions such as the eruption of Krakatoa in 1883 or Mt.
 Saint Helens in 1980.